| Shropshire Union CanalShropshire Union Canal History

 haulage firm.
 Beside the junction is a well preserved warehouse under which boats once moored to be loaded.

 The warehouse is empty apart from the loading hoists, nearby is a toll house and canal cottage.
+The Shrewsbury Canal headed west towards Shrewsbury and south-east towards Trench where it

+linked into the east Shropshire tub boat network.
 Also see the Shrewsbury & Newport Canals Trust website for maps and lots more information.
+The Middlewich Arm

 The Middlewich Arm is still a busy cruising route, it heads north east from Barbridge

+Junction on the Chester Canal to Middlewich on the Trent & Mersey Canal.
 Barbridge Junction is one of the busiest in the country as it is an important part of the

 Four Counties Ring and it is also the link between the Trent & Mersey and the popular Llangollen

+Canal.
 The Middlewich Arm is a narrow waterway running through pretty countryside.
 After about a

 mile it drops through a lock near Cholmondeston and then passes the Venetian Village, a massive marina and